mk12/sicp/notes/text.md

 - The user's programs are the evaluator's data.
 Lisp takes advantage of this and provides a primitive `eval` procedure for evaluating data as programs.

 ::: highlight
-> [W]e can regard the evaluator as a very special machine that takes as input a description of a machine.
-Given this input, the evaluator configures itself to emulate the machine described. [...]
+> We can regard the evaluator as a very special machine that takes as input a description of a machine.
+Given this input, the evaluator configures itself to emulate the machine described. ...
 >
 > From this perspective, our evaluator is seen to be a _universal machine_.
 It mimics other machines when these are described as Lisp programs.
 This is striking.
 Try to imagine an analogous evaluator for electrical circuits.
 This would be a circuit that takes as input a signal encoding the plans for some other circuit, such as a filter.
 Given this input, the circuit evaluator would then behave like a filter with the same description.
 Such a universal electrical circuit is almost unimaginably complex.
-It is remarkable that the program evaluator is a rather simple program. [@sicp 4.1.5]
+It is remarkable that the program evaluator is a rather simple program. [@4.1.5]
+>
+> Some people find it counterintuitive that an evaluator, which is implemented by a relatively simple procedure, can emulate programs that are more complex than the evaluator itself.
+The existence of a universal evaluator machine is a deep and wonderful property of computation. _Recursion theory_, a branch of mathematical logic, is concerned with logical limits of computation.
+Douglas Hofstadter's beautiful book <cite>Gödel, Escher, Bach</cite> (1979) explores some of these ideas. [@4.1.fn20]
 :::

 ### 4.1.6: Internal Definitions